 Figure 3.
 Titers of Spike-pseudotyped lentiviruses in 293T-ACE2 cells.
 (A) Titers of the ZsGreen backbone pseudotyped with the three Spike variants or VSV G, as determined by counting green cells via flow cytometry analysis at 48 hours post-infection, and then calculating transduction-competent virions per ml from the percentage of green cells.
 The “n.d.” indicates that the titer was not detectable.
 (B) Titers of the Luciferase-IRES-ZsGreen backbone as determined by measuring relative luciferase units (RLUs).
 RLUs were determined at 48 hours after infecting ~2.3e4 293T-ACE2 cells per well in 96-well plates.
-The RLUs per mL for the Spike-pseudotyped viruses are the average of three 3-fold serial dilutions of virus starting at 50 uL virus in a total volume of 150 uL.
-For the VSV G-pseudotyped virus, RLUs per mL were averaged from two 3-fold dilutions starting at 3 uL virus in a total volume of 150 uL.
-(C) Microscope images showing 293T-ACE2 cells infected with Spike pseudotyped virus with either the ZsGreen or Luciferase-IRES-ZsGreen backbone at 60 hours post-infection.
-As can be seen from the images, the ZsGreen backbone gives a stronger fluorescent signal than the Luciferase-IRES-ZsGreen backbone, presumably because this protein is expressed more highly as the sole CMV-promoter driven transcript than as the second transcript driven by an IRES.
+The RLUs per mL for the Spike-pseudotyped viruses are the average of three 3-fold serial dilutions of virus starting at 50 μL virus in a total volume of 150 μL.
+For the VSV G-pseudotyped virus, RLUs per mL were averaged from two 3-fold dilutions starting at 3 μL virus in a total volume of 150 μL.
+(C) Microscope images showing 293T-ACE2 cells transduced with Spike pseudotyped virus with either the ZsGreen or Luciferase-IRES-ZsGreen backbone at 60 hours post-infection.
+As can be seen from the images, the ZsGreen backbone gives a stronger fluorescent signal than the Luciferase-IRES-ZsGreen backbone, presumably because this protein is expressed more strongly as the sole CMV-promoter driven transcript than as the second transcript driven by an IRES.

 2.4.
 Neutralization assays with Spike-pseudotyped lentiviral particles.